Miki Sudo: Personal life

 Sudo has been in a relationship with fellow competitive eater Nick Wehry since 2018.
 In January 2021, the couple announced they were expecting their first child; as a result, Sudo skipped the 2021 Nathan's Hot Dog Eating Contest.
 They were engaged in April of that same year.
 Sudo still served as a commentator for the Nathan’s event on ESPN.
 They were married between 2021 and 2022.

+She attended Hillsborough College in Tampa, Florida from 2023-26, graduating in May 2026 with a degree in dental hygiene.